MalcolmMielle/jasper-modules/README.md

 + Multiple Profile : Module to use multiple profile with Jasper :
   + Use populate as usual
-  + Change the .jasper name to .jasper-yourname (leave the deafault profile as .jasper)
+  + Change the profile.yml name to profile-yourname.yml (leave the deafault profile as profile.yml)
   + Now upon calling for a new profile enter by hand the name of the new user then Jasper will start again with the new profile.

 + DuckDuckGo : Module to make research with one click on duckduckgo